-- (e) Mobile home park permit Agency of Natural Resources, under 10 V.S.A.
-Chapter 153 and rules adopted thereunder. - (f) Campground permit Agency of Natural Resources, under 3 V.S.A.
-Chapter 51 and rules adopted thereunder. - (g) A public water system construction permit Agency of Natural Resources, under 10 V.S.A.
-Chapters 48, 56, and 61; 18 V.S.A. § 1218, and rules adopted thereunder. - (h) A public water system operating permit Agency of Natural Resources, under 10 V.S.A.
+(Note: Permits, approvals, or certifications issued by the Agency of Natural Resources for potable water supplies and wastewater systems prior to June 14, 2002 are deemed to be permits, approvals, or certifications issued under 10 V.S.A.
+Chapter 64 pursuant to Section 15(c) of Act 133 of the 2002 Legislative Session.) - (b) Public utility permit Public Service Board under 30 V.S.A. §§ 203 and 219. - (c) Municipal permit Local water authority. - (d) A public water system construction permit Agency of Natural Resources, under 10 V.S.A.
+Chapters 48, 56, and 61; 18 V.S.A. § 1218, and rules adopted thereunder. - (e) A public water system operating permit Agency of Natural Resources, under 10 V.S.A.
 Chapters 48, 56, and 61; 18 V.S.A. § 1218, and rules adopted thereunder. - (4) That the application of pesticides will not result in undue water or air pollution and will not cause an unreasonable burden on an existing water supply: - (a) Permit for the application of herbicides to maintain and clear rights-of-way Department of Agriculture, under 6 V.S.A.
 Chapter 87 and rules adopted thereunder. - (5) That the development or subdivision will not violate the rules of the water resources board relating to significant wetlands: - (a) A conditional use determination with respect to uses in class one or class two wetlands or their buffer zones Agency of Natural Resources under 10 V.S.A.
 Chapter 37, and rules adopted thereunder. - (F) Effect of presumptions.
-A permit or certification filed under this rule shall create a rebuttable presumption that the portion of the development or subdivision subject to the permit or certification is not detrimental to the public health and welfare with respect to the criteria specified in these rules.
-However, the district commission or board may on its own motion question the applicant, the issuing agency or other witnesses concerning the permit or certification, and any party may challenge the presumption.
+A permit, approval or certification filed under this rule shall create a rebuttable presumption that the portion of the development or subdivision subject to the permit, approval or certification is not detrimental to the public health and welfare with respect to the criteria specified in these rules.
+However, the district commission or board may on its own motion question the applicant, the issuing agency, or other witnesses concerning the permit, approval or certification, and any party may challenge the presumption.
 If a party challenges the presumption, it shall state the reasons therefor and offer evidence at a hearing to support its challenge.
-If the commission or board concludes, following the completion of its own inquiry or the presentation of the challenging party's witnesses and exhibits, that a preponderance of the evidence shows that undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources board relating to significant wetlands is likely to result, then the commission or board shall rule that the presumption has been rebutted.
-Technical non-compliance with the applicable health, water resources and Agency of Natural Resources' rules shall be insufficient to rebut the presumption without a showing that the non-compliance will result in, or substantially increases the risk of, undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources board relating to significant wetlands.
-Upon the rebuttal of the presumption, the applicant shall have the burden of proof under the relevant criteria and the permit or certification shall serve only as evidence of compliance.
+Upon the rebuttal of the presumption, the applicant shall have the burden of proof under the relevant criteria and the permit, approval or certification shall serve only as evidence of compliance. - (1) In the case of permits, approvals or certifications issued by the Agency of Natural Resources, technical determinations of the Agency shall be accorded substantial deference by the district commission and the board. - (2) In the case of presumptions provided in Rule 19(E), if the district commission or board concludes, following the completion of its own inquiry or the presentation of the challenging party's witnesses and exhibits, that undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources board relating to significant wetlands is likely to result, then the district commission or board shall rule that the presumption has been rebutted.
+Technical non-compliance with the applicable health, water resources and Agency of Natural Resources' rules shall be insufficient to rebut the presumption without a showing that the non-compliance will likely result in, or substantially increase the risk of, undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources board relating to significant wetlands.